Collinsdaberechukwu/request-approval-service/README.md

 * Approval history and audit trail
 * Email or event-based notifications
 * Request search and filtering
-* API documentation with Swagger/OpenAPI
 * Unit and integration test coverage
-* Pagination metadata in API responses
 * Request approval metrics and reporting

 ---